Highway Empty Quarter is the road through moving sands

 Is the Highway Empty Quarter challenging?

-The highway is one of the longest roads in the Middle East, through one of the harshest, extreme climate in the world, overcoming extreme logistical challenges and achieving demanding service requirements to reach Saudi Arabia’s ambitious infrastructure development program.
+The highway is one of the longest roads in the Middle East, through one of the harshest, extreme climates in the world, overcoming extreme logistical challenges and achieving demanding service requirements to reach Saudi Arabia’s ambitious infrastructure development program.
 The construction was extremely hazardous.
-Intense heat, farness from nearest inhabited city, shifting sand dunes and harsh topography and climate, all spelt the difficulties in the construction project.
-The desert is characterized with steep terrain and sand dunes elevated as high as 250 meters (820ft), and this did not hinder the completion of the road construction project.
+Intense heat, farness from the nearest inhabited city, shifting sand dunes, and harsh topography and climate all spelled the difficulties in the construction project.
+The desert is characterized by steep terrain and sand dunes elevated as high as 250 meters (820ft), and this did not hinder the completion of the road construction project.
 Among other difficulties, the workers and machines had to cope with extreme desert temperatures, reaching 50ºC degrees in the day and dropping to below 0ºC at night.

 Pic: http://tradearabia.com/news/CONS_287225.html